Is your business on Facebook or Twitter? If not, it is time to create your social media presence and learn how to leverage it for your business.

 Look at all the sites where you have a presence.
 Which ones are bringing you the sales, traffic or strategic connections your business needs?
 If you are not getting the sales that you need, is it because of your execution or is this particular social media site simply does not work for your type of business?
 If you are on Twitter, check out what types of tweets are giving you the most clicks, who are the users retweeting your posts, and what types of hashtags worked best for you.

 If you’ve got a Facebook page, determine what types of posts give you the most comments and feedback.
 Facebook Insights can help you learn more about the engagement of your postings.

 Define what success in social media means to your business.

 It is important to know what you want to get from your social media activities.
 Is having a high number of Facebook page likes or Twitter followers enough for you?
 Are you looking for clicks to visit your website – thus resulting in increased traffic?
 Are you looking for sales?
-Set the goals you want, while understanding that social media is about engagement, timeliness and relevance.
+Set the goals you want, while understanding that social media is about engagement, timeliness, and relevance.

 Create metrics to measure your goals.

 Metrics can help you determine whether you are on track to achieving your goals.
-Some metrics that you can look at include number of retweets, number of likes/shares/comments, organic and paid traffic coming from social media, return on investment (ROI) from social media advertising, among others.
+Some metrics that you can look at include the number of retweets, number of likes/shares/comments, organic and paid traffic coming from social media, return on investment (ROI) from social media advertising, among others.

 Know what type of content works.